 - Rates: From around 5,000 rupees per night.

 The Promenade is a luxury boutique hotel that's situated, as you'd expect from its name, right on Pondicherry Promenade opposite the statue of Gandhi.
 It's decorated in modern French style and has a fabulous rooftop restaurant with sea views over the Bay of Bengal.
-Plus, a happening new architecturally-designed lounge bar, called Storytellers, that holds live music performances.
-Excellent service, courteous staff, delicious food, and a swimming pool also make this place a winner!
+Plus, a happening new architecturally designed lounge bar called The Storyteller's Bar that holds live music performances.
+Excellent service, courteous staff, delicious food, and a swimming pool also make this place a winner.

 - Rates: Expect to pay around 6,000 rupees per night upwards.

-Lotus Bay View is a popular budget option on the corner of Pondicherry Promenade and Rue Du Bazaar Saint Laurent.
-It has 15 reasonably-priced rooms spread across four floors, some with private balconies and sea views, but no restaurant (room service is available though).
+Lotus Bay View is a popular budget option directly across from the beach.
+It has 15 reasonably priced rooms spread across four floors, some with private balconies and sea views, but no restaurant (room service is available though).
 An appealing thing about this hotel is that it has large suite rooms for families.

-It's all about location, location at this characterful heritage villa.
-It has an enviable position on Rue Saint Martin adjoining Pondicherry Promenade, not far from Sri Aurobindo Ashram, with some airy sea facing rooms and a lovely garden courtyard.
+It's all about location at this characterful heritage villa.
+It has an enviable position on Rue Saint Martin adjoining Pondicherry Promenade, not far from Sri Aurobindo Ashram, with some airy sea-facing rooms and a lovely garden courtyard.
 Unfortunately, it's not in the best condition though.
 The furniture is quite old and amenities are lacking.
-There's no restaurant on the premises but there are many excellent ones near the hotel, including 24 hour Le Cafe on the beach.
+There's no restaurant on the premises but there are many excellent ones near the hotel, including 24-hour Le Cafe on the beach.